AdobeDocs/experience-platform.en/help/destinations/ui/activate-segment-streaming-destinations.md

 ---
 keywords: activate segment streaming destinations;activate segment streaming destinations;activate data
-title: Activate audience data to segment streaming destinations
+title: Activate audience data to streaming segment export destinations
 type: Tutorial
-seo-title: Activate audience data to segment streaming destinations
+seo-title: Activate audience data to streaming segment export destinations
 description: Learn how to activate the audience data you have in Adobe Experience Platform by mapping segments to segment streaming destinations.
 seo-description: Learn how to activate the audience data you have in Adobe Experience Platform by mapping segments to segment streaming destinations.
 ---

-# Activate audience data to segment streaming destinations
+# Activate audience data to streaming segment export destinations

 ## Overview {#overview}